probka/VertexRig/README.md

 - **Be careful: using it for hi-poly meshes may take a lot of time.
 There is no progress bars to estimate the process.**

 After addon finishes it's job, you will get a fresh armature with bones constrained to each vertex of the object.
+Mesh will also receive the corresponding vertex groups, so that you can attach it to the skeleton after baking bone animations.

 ![p3_ready](res/generate2.png)